sammi-turner/Minimal-DWM-Build/README.md

 ## Keybinds

 I have hard-coded my default keybinds in config.h.
-The 'config.def.h' file shows the default settings.
+The 'config.def.h' is just a copy of those default settings.

 ## Changing your config.h